vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 `--containers`, no short name

 Specify an integer.
-If not specified, `vic-machine create` does not set a maximum limit on the number of container VMs that the VCH can host.
+If not specified, or if you specify `0`, `vic-machine create` does not set a maximum limit on the number of container VMs that the VCH can host.

 <pre>--containers 100</pre>